Art-Geography-Archaeology

 About My Work

 Welcome, this website is an introduction to some of the themes of my research and projects I have been involved with.
-Most of my projects are long term and presented here in blog form.

 I have extensive experience in both visual art and archaeology, having had parallel and interweaving careers in both professions since the 1990s.
 Through these investigations I have developed a transdisciplinary practice, using methods from both fields to interpret landscape change in a variety of contexts.
 These range from artists residences to community archaeology projects, from archaeological excavations to independent and collaborative research projects.
 I also work as an archaeological photographer specialising in artefacts, with illustrations in over 30 books, numerous journals and reports and a government issue stamp (see here for details of this kind of work).